courier-new/courier-new/README.md

 <img src="https://raw.githubusercontent.com/courier-new/courier-new/main/greeting.png" alt="Doodle of Kelli, smiling and sitting behind a laptop and cup of boba milk tea, with a cat and text that says 'Hello, I'm Kelli!'">

-👋 I'm a full stack software with a penchant for type systems, scalable state management, and effective documentation.
+👋 I'm a full stack software engineer with a penchant for type systems, scalable state management, and effective documentation.
 I have about 7 years professional engineering experience, most of which time I’ve spent working with startups on full stack end-to-end projects.

 **Building stuff at:** ✨???✨
 <br/>